menu

 Overview

 Orangeville - Cedarville is a very small town located in the state of Illinois.
 With a population of 3,065 people and just one neighborhood, Orangeville - Cedarville is the 466th largest community in Illinois.
-Orangeville - Cedarville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Orangeville - Cedarville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Orangeville - Cedarville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Orangeville - Cedarville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Orangeville - Cedarville is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Orangeville - Cedarville who work in sales jobs (14.75%), management occupations (11.11%), and office and administrative support (10.59%).

 Setting & Lifestyle

-Orangeville - Cedarville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Orangeville - Cedarville is a great place for families with children to consider.
+First of all, many other families with children live here, making Orangeville - Cedarville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Orangeville - Cedarville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Orangeville - Cedarville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Orangeville - Cedarville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Orangeville - Cedarville does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of adults in Orangeville - Cedarville who are college-educated is close to the national average for all communities of 21.84%: 20.80% of the adults in Orangeville - Cedarville have a bachelor's degree or advanced degree.
+In terms of college education, Orangeville - Cedarville is nearly on par with the US average for all cities of 21.84%: 20.80% of adults 25 and older in Orangeville - Cedarville have a bachelor's degree or advanced degree.

 The per capita income in Orangeville - Cedarville in 2022 was $37,298, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $149,192 for a family of four.
 However, Orangeville - Cedarville contains both very wealthy and poor people as well.